arnaudroger/blog/_posts/2017-06-14-CompactStrings.md

       #29 \u0001\u0001
 ```

+The only caveat here is that you need to compile your code with JDK 9 to benefit from the change.
+A JDK 8 String concat will still be eligible for OptimizeStringConcat optimisation.

 ### Strategies

 [`StringConcatFactory`](https://github.com/dmlloyd/openjdk/blob/jdk9/jdk9/jdk/src/java.base/share/classes/java/lang/invoke/StringConcatFactory.java) offers different strategies to generate the `CallSite` divided in byte-code generator using ASM and MethodHandle-based one.